rahulOmishra/SADHAN/README.md

 # SADHAN
-Rahul Mishra, Vinay Setty["SADHAN: Hierarchical Attention Networks to Learn Latent Aspect Embeddings for Fake News Detection"](https://dl.acm.org/citation.cfm?doid=3341981.33442296).
+Rahul Mishra, Vinay Setty ["SADHAN: Hierarchical Attention Networks to Learn Latent Aspect Embeddings for Fake News Detection"](https://dl.acm.org/citation.cfm?doid=3341981.33442296).
 ICTIR 2019.

 ## Dataset
 Datasets of Politifact, Snopes and Fever can be downloaded from these links: